-We relocated transmission lines near the sports stadiums and Pioneer Square before the southernmost mile of the viaduct was demolished in 2010.
-In 2012, Seattle City Light completed the relocation of a section of these transmission lines along the central waterfront, moving them to a permanent location underground between Yesler Way and the Union Street substation.
-Seattle City Light is in the process of permanently relocating the final section, Phase 2, from Yesler Way to South King Street.
-The project is expected to be complete in end of year 2017.
+In 2012, Seattle City Light completed the relocation of a section of transmission lines along the central waterfront, moving them to a permanent location underground between Yesler Way and the Union Street substation.
+In October 2017,

 The first step toward a new waterfront

 The Central Waterfront Transmission Line Relocation Project must be completed before Alaskan Way Viaduct removal.
 Thus, work is a vital preliminary step in the transformation of the Central Waterfront.